aura-nw/docs/docs/exchange/integrate/accounts.md

 ---
 # Accounts

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-## Introduction
+## 1. Introduction

 An _account_ designates a pair of _public key_ `PubKey` and _private key_ `PrivKey`.

-The `PubKey` can be derived to generate various `Addresses`, which are used to identify users (among other parties) in the application. `Addresses` are also associated with `messages` to identify the sender of the `message`.
-The `PrivKey` is used to generate `digital signatures` to prove that an `Address` associated with the `PrivKey` approved of a given `message`.
+- The `PubKey` can be derived to generate various `Addresses`, which are used to identify users (among other parties) in the application. `Addresses` are also associated with `messages` to identify the sender of the `message`.

-## Adding keys to the keyring
+- The `PrivKey` is used to generate `digital signatures` to prove that an `Address` associated with the `PrivKey` approved of a given `message`.

+## 2. Key management

-The keyring holds the private/public keypairs used to interact with a node.
+The term "keyring" refers to the object holding the private/public keypairs used to interact with a node.
 The private key can be stored in different locations, called "backends".
 There are some available backends for the keyring:

 - The `OS` backend: relies on operating system-specific defaults to handle key storage securely.
 Typically, an operating system's credential sub-system handles password prompts, private keys storage, and user sessions according to the user's password policies
 - The `file` backend: stores the keyring encrypted within the app's configuration directory.
 This keyring will request a password each time it is accessed, which may occur multiple times in a single command resulting in repeated password prompts